Creating Safer Spaces in Behavioral Health Facilities

 Essential Features to Look For

-Before specifying a 65-inch behavioral health anti-ligature TV enclosure, verify the following components:
+Before specifying a 65-inch behavioral health, secure TV enclosure, verify the following components:

 Full-perimeter ventilation without finger access